9 Best Ways to Treat Head Lice on Your Mattress, Bed, Pillow and Sheets

 #9- Repelling Lice Spray for Mattress and Bedding

-If you want a spray for your bedding or mattress, then my top pick for repellent lice sprays for mattresses is Lice Clinics of America Lice Prevention Household Spray, Pure Repel.
+f you want a spray for your bedding or mattress, then my top pick for repellent lice sprays for mattresses is Lice Logic Clear and Free Spray in mint.

 Pure Repel with pure essential oils that keep lice away, peppermint being the strongest.